Sale Fell

 Sale Fell is a small hill near Cockermouth in the English Lake District.
-It is one of the smallest Wainwrights, but is nevertheless popular with locals, as it offers gentle walking and lovely views across Bassenthwaite Lake to Skiddaw.
+It is popular with locals, as it offers gentle walking and lovely views across Bassenthwaite Lake to Skiddaw.

 Topography

 The North Western Fells occupy the area between the rivers Derwent and Cocker, a broadly oval swathe of hilly country, elongated on a north-south axis.
 Two roads cross from east to west, dividing the fells into three convenient groups.
 The most northerly sector, rising between Whinlatter Pass and the Vale of Embleton includes Sale Fell.

 Sale Fell and its twin companion to the west, Ling Fell, are the final hills with any lakeland character in the northwest of the district.
 Further north across the Vale of Embleton is a final group of very low tops on either side of the Derwent Valley but these are ignored by most guidebooks and hill lists.